YosysHQ/nextpnr/docs/archapi.md

 ### NetInfo \*getConflictingPipNet(PipId pip) const

 Return the net that needs to be unbound in order to make this pip available.

-This does not need to (but may) return the conflicting wire if the conflict is limited to the conflicting wire being bound to the destination wire for this pip.
+Note that it may be neccessary to unroute that entire net to make the pip available.

+This returns nullptr if the pip is already available, or if there is no single net that can be unrouted to make the pip available.

+### WireId getConflictingPipWire(PipId pip) const

+Return the single wire that needs to be unbound in order to make this pip available.

+This returns WireId() if the pip is already available, or if there is no single wire that can be unbound to make the pip available.

 ### const\_range\<PipId\> getPips() const